 - Place pan back in preheated oven and bake at 400°F for 20-30 minutes until golden brown on top.

-- Remove pan from oven and brush top of bread with more olive oil.
-Allow to cool in pan 10 minutes, sprinkle with flaky sea salt, and serve warm.
+- Remove pan from oven and allow to cool in pan 10 minutes.
+Sprinkle with flaky sea salt, and serve warm.

 Last Updated on December 15, 2022 by Chenée Lewis

 I presume that the 6 Tbsp of olive oil listed in the ingredients are added in Step 6?

 Thanks for letting me know that I forgot to include the oil in the directions!
 You'll actually mix in 3 tbsp of the oil in step 6 and the remaining oil when you press the focaccia into the skillet.
 I'll update the instructions now!
 Thanks again!

 You're welcome!
 Thanks again for the heads up!

 This looks amazing!
 I agree---if you are not using cast iron you are missing out!
 I love my cast iron skillets.

 This looks delicious, I am so excited to try it!